YaLTeR/niri/README.md

 Niri also works with some parts of xdg-desktop-portal-gnome.
 In particular, it supports file choosers and monitor screencasting (e.g. to [OBS]).

+[This wiki page](https://github.com/YaLTeR/niri/wiki/Important-Software) explains how to run important software required for normal desktop use, including portals.

 ### Xwayland

 See [the wiki page](https://github.com/YaLTeR/niri/wiki/Xwayland) to learn how to use Xwayland with niri.